zibasec/awareness-training/README.md

-# Open Awarness Training (openat.org)
+# ZibaSec's Awarness Training (learn.zibasec.com)

-[OpenAT](https://OpenAt.org) is an ambitious project, sponsored by ZibaSec, aimed at providing a community-vetted, open-source body of knowledge around the topic of Security Awareness Training.
+This project aims to provide a vetted, open-source body of knowledge around the topic of Security Awareness Training.

+We believe that security awareness training is vital for everyone and that there is a shared interest in spreading the knowledge of cybersecurity awareness with as little friction as possible.
+Currently, the best content is either gated behind vendors selling you a product (or certification) or scattered throughout random pockets of the internet.
+This project aims to provide another option that can be used by anyone and improved upon by anyone.

+From a single source of content, we're able to provide PDF, HTML, and SCORM content in order to facilitate distribution in the most ways possible.

 ## How to access the content?

-We publish the [latest releases on GitHub](https://github.com/OpenAwarenessTraining/OpenAwarenessTraining/releases) in every supported output format.
-Additionally, a website (GitHub/repo hosted) with the latest version of the content is also available.
+We publish the latest content here.

 ## How to contribute?

 We welcome every class of contribution.
 Is there content you think could be added, changed, improved, corrected, etc?
-Then we welcome the feedback via a [GitHub Issues](https://github.com/OpenAwarenessTraining/OpenAwarenessTraining/issues) to bring it to the community's attention.
+Then we welcome the feedback via a [GitHub Issues](https://github.com/zibasec/awareness-training/issues) to bring it to the community's attention.
 For those that wish to contribute deeper, we also welcome pull requests.

 ### Container Development Environment

-To help package the build environment for Open Awareness Training (OpenAT), we are leveraging containerization.
+To help package the build environment, we are leveraging containerization.

 #### Build dependencies